mabusamra1/AIML-4G-Apps-Melicious-Attack-Classifiers/README.md

-With a plethora of new connections, features, and services introduced, the 5th generation (5G) wireless technology reflects the development of mobile communication networks and is here to stay for the next decade.
-The multitude of services and technologies that 5G incorporates have made modern com- munication networks very complex and sophisticated in nature.
-This complexity along with the incorporation of Machine Learn- ing (ML) and Artificial Intelligence (AI) provides the opportunity for the attackers to launch intelligent attacks against the network and network devices.
+With the large number of new connections, features, and services introduced, the 4th and 5th wireless generations (4G/5G) technologies reflect the development of mobile communication networks and is here to stay for the next decade.
+The multitude of services and technologies that LTE/5G incorporate have made modern com- munication networks very complex and sophisticated in nature.
+This complexity along with the incorporation of Machine Learning (ML) and Artificial Intelligence (AI) provides the opportunity for the attackers to launch intelligent attacks against the network and network devices.
 These attacks often traverse undetected due to the lack of intelligent security mechanisms to counter these threats.

-Therefore, the implementation of real-time, proactive, and self-adaptive security mechanisms throughout the network would be an integral part of 5G as well as future communication systems.
+Therefore, the implementation of real-time, proactive, and self-adaptive security mechanisms throughout the network would be an integral part of 4G/5G as well as future communication systems.
 Large amounts of data collected from real networks will play an important role in the training of AI/ML models to identify and detect malicious content in network traffic.
-This work presents %G Network Intrusion Detection Dataset (5G-NIDD), a fully labeled dataset built on a functional 5G test network that can be used by those who develop and test AI/ML solutions.
+This work presents 5G Network Intrusion Detection Dataset (5G-NIDD), a fully labeled dataset built on a functional 5G test network that can be used by those who develop and test AI/ML solutions.
 The work further analyses the collected data using common ML models and shows the achieved accuracy levels.
+Although the dataset was collected from running test traffic on 5G networ it still can be used for 4G/LTE as well.

 The following approach will be taken as part of implementing the self-adaptive security mechanism:

-- Level 1 classification - identify cellular device originated messages as 'benign' or 'melicious' taking the binary classification approach
+- Binary classification - identify cellular device originated messages as 'benign' or 'melicious' taking the binary classification approach
-- Level 2 classification - identify melicious message 'attack type' taking the multi-class classification approach using one-versus-one strategy
+- Multi-Class classification - identify melicious message 'attack type' taking the multi-class classification approach using one-versus-one strategy

-The level 1 classification allows the system to detect a threat while level 2 allows the system to take specific steps to neutralize the threat.
+The Binary classification allows the system to detect a threat while the multi-class classification allows the system to take specific steps to neutralize the threat.

 ## 1.2 Business Goals and KPI

 The business objective is to find the best models to identify and detect malicious content in network traffic.
-This model will help cellular service provides provide secure and reliable services to thier customers, improving business outcomes.
+This model will help cellular service providers providing secure and reliable applications to thier customers, improving business outcomes.